bgd-labs/aave-proposals-v3/src/20240205_AaveV3Ethereum_RetroactiveBugBountyPreImmunefi/RetroactiveBugBountyPreImmunefi.md

 ## Simple Summary

-Proposal to release a grand total of 86’500 USDC, for bounties pending from before the setup of the Aave <> Immunefi official bug bounty program
+Proposal to release a grand total of 96’500 USDC, for bounties pending from before the setup of the Aave <> Immunefi official bug bounty program.

 ## Motivation